dilip884400/Role-Base-Access-Control-Admin-Dashboard/README.md

 Frontend: Next.js, Tailwind CSS
-State Management: Context API or Redux (depending on project requirements) Mock API: JSON Server or custom simulation logic Getting Started
+State Management: Context API or Redux (depending on project requirements) Mock API: JSON Server or custom simulation logic

-Prerequisites
-Ensure you have the following installed on your system:
+Getting Started

 npm
 Installation